Our instructors have diverse backgrounds ranging from computer science and robotics, to physics and astronomy, to

 Curriculum Director and Instructor

-Victoria is an experienced grade school teacher from the UK, having gained her Postgraduate Certificate of Education from the University of Cambridge.
-With a bachelor’s degree in Environmental Studies and masters in Geography, her focus is on interdisciplinary, applied sciences, and sustainability.
-She is passionate about developing students’ critical-thinking skills, confidence, and independence, as well as encouraging girls in STEM fields.
+Vicky is an experienced grade school teacher from the UK, having gained her Postgraduate Certificate of Education from the University of Cambridge.
+With a Bachelor's Degree in Environmental Science and Master's in Geography, her focus is on interdisciplinary, applied sciences, and sustainability.
+She is passionate about developing students’ critical-thinking skills, confidence, and independence, with a sweet spot for encouraging girls in STEM!

-Josue has a degree in Physics from Cal Poly Pomona.
+Josue holds a Degree in Physics from Cal Poly Pomona.
 He has been a 6-8 grade science teacher and currently works as the Science Coordinator for a local middle school science program.
-Before joining the STEM World team, helping students of all ages better understand math and physics.
-Through one-on-one tutoring, he developed techniques that help him properly convey abstract concepts in a clear, concise manner.
+Before joining the STEM World team, he developed techniques from tutoring that help him properly convey abstract concepts in science and math in a clear, concise manner.
 He understands that math and physics aren’t everyone’s favorite, which is why he strives to make learning fun and engaging for his students.